HCL-TECH-SOFTWARE/appscan-gradle-plugin/README.md

 You can generate an API key id/secret [here](https://cloud.appscan.com/api/ideclientuilogin).

+To only scan source code using the syntax -DsourceCodeOnly on the command line.
+For example:

+	gradle appscan-prepare -DsourceCodeOnly

 # License

 All files found in this project are licensed under the [Apache License 2.0](LICENSE).